rbiggs/chocolatechip-ui/README.md

     // Watch the html source files:
     grunt watch:html

+##Right-to-left Language Support

+For languages that are right-to-left, such as Arabic, Farse, Urdu and Hebrew, ChocolateChip-UI provides full support.
+All you have to do is add the following to your document:

+    &lt;html dir="rtl"&gt;

+You can also add the appropriate lang attribute value for the language you are using.
+When ChocolateChip-UI see the dir="rtl" value on the HTML tag it automatically adjust the layouts and user interaction to suit the right-to-left format.
+This includes correct right-to-left navigation direction, reverse back buttons, etc.

+You can also build out right-to-left examples from the source.
+Just run this in your terminal:

+    grunt rtl

+The folders with right-to-left examples for Android, iOS and Windows will be created.

 ###Note

 You do not need Nodejs to use ChocolateChip-UI.
 Nodejs is only used to build the framework and examples from the source files.